 The phenomenon whose rise I had predicted subsequently came to be known as neoliberalism, which in important respects evolved into the dominant ideational and institutional template of economic governance in the 1990s.
-15 The literature on neoliberalism is vast, and the phenomenon itself remains highly contested.
-It is not my aim to rehearse or assess the debate here, but merely to note several factors relevant to our discussion, beginning with the multinational enterprise.
+14 The literature on neoliberalism is vast, and the phenomenon itself remains highly contested.
+It is not my aim to rehearse or assess the debate here, but merely to note several factors relevant to our discussion.

-Raymond Vernon, a pioneer in the study of multinationals going back to the 1970s, published a book in 1998 entitled In the Hurricane's Eye: The Troubled Prospects of Multinational Enterprises.
-His decision to write the book, he states in the preface, "grew out of a sense that the world was slipping into a period in which the inescapable clashes between multinational enterprises and nation-states might be growing in frequency and intensity, evoking responses from both the public and the private sectors that would substantial[ly] impair their performance."
-16
+Raymond Vernon, a pioneer in the study of multinational enterprises going back to the 1970s, published a book in 1998 entitled In the Hurricane's Eye: The Troubled Prospects of Multinational Enterprises.
+His decision to write the book, he states in the preface:

+"...grew out of a sense that the world was slipping into a period in which the inescapable clashes between multinational enterprises and nation-states might be growing in frequency and intensity, evoking responses from both the public and the private sectors that would substantial[ly] impair their performance.15

 Yet today the multinational enterprise is the standard mode of organizing economic activities across countries.
-From 1991 to 2001, some 94 percent of all national regulations related to foreign investment that were modified across the world were intended to further facilitate it.17 Nike was one of the first US manufacturing companies to completely offshore production: starting in Japan in the 1970s, shifting to South Korea and Taiwan in the early 1980s, and, when the cost model there came under pressure, convincing its Korean and Taiwanese suppliers to set up shop elsewhere in Asia, including Indonesia and Vietnam.
+16 From 1991 to 2001, some 94% of all national regulations related to foreign investment that were modified across the world were intended to further facilitate it.
+17 Nike was one of the first U.S. manufacturing companies to completely offshore production: starting in Japan in the 1970s, shifting to South Korea and Taiwan in the early 1980s, and when the cost model there came under pressure convincing its Korean and Taiwanese suppliers to set up shop elsewhere in Asia, including Indonesia.

 China entered the World Trade Organization in December 2001, and soon became a leading global manufacturing platform.
-China launched its "going out"-or foreign investment-policy in 2001, and subsequently became a major home country of multinational enterprises, as to a lesser extent did Brazil, India, and South Africa.
-Complex value chains linked increasingly dispersed production as well as the delivery of professional and other services.
-Extractive firms sought new sources of oil, gas, and minerals in ever more challenging operating contexts.
-Saskia Sassen observed in 2006 that a fundamental transformation had taken place in the social purpose of national economic policy: "In earlier periods, including Bretton
+China launched its "going out"-or foreign investment-policy in 2001, and subsequently became a major home country of multinational enterprises, as